opensearch-project/documentation-website/_im-plugin/notifications-settings.md

 To configure configure the notifications settings for long-running index operations using OpenSearch Dashboards, go to **Dev Tools** under the main menu.
 When creating notifications using the API, the LRON setting can be configured two ways: as a concrete task or as a global and persistent task.
 The LRON setting with `task_id` is ad hoc and automatically deletes when the task ends.
 The LRON setting using `action_name` is global and persists and applies to all operations of this action type.

-This documentation is intended for IT administrators as a guide to configuring notifications settings.

 ## Create, read, update, and delete (CRUD) operations

-The following code examples show how to configure notifications settings for long-running index operations.
+The following examples show how to configure notifications settings for long-running index operations.

 ### Create